 So we have another technique that increases the speed, because the radio band is used much more effectively, and it is as much as 11%.

 These are not all new products, as I mentioned, it is the turn of quality and capacity.

-The quality of connections and the capacity of the WiFi6 network, what influenced them?
+What are the quality of connections and the capacity of the WiFi6 network, and what influenced them?